phuongtailtranminh/Spring-Boot-Multiple-Authentication-Provider-Demo/README.md

 mvnw spring-boot:run
 ```

-The application will be exposed via http://localhost:8080
+The application will be exposed on http://localhost:8080

 ## Test It